msshazlynaszemi/MSc-Comparative-Study-Surrogate-Techniques/README.md

-# MSc-Comparative-Study-Hyperparameter Optimization-Surrogate-Techniques-CNN
-Comparative Study of Surrogate Techniques for Hyperparameter Optimization in Convolutional Neural Network (CNN)
+# Comparative Study of Surrogate Techniques for Hyperparameter Optimization in Convolutional Neural Network (CNN)

 Summary :